All images courtesy of author.

 He was the scariest looking dude you could imagine—over six feet tall, about 230 pounds, and the owner of a blue teardrop tattoo—and immensely intimidating.
 He had a six-inch scar spreading across the right side of his face (from a time a man attempt to slit his throat, separate from the time a man cut off part of his thumb in Cambridge, Massachusetts).
 He was always getting into fights.
 Sidewalks, movie theaters, train stations—if he was standing somewhere, unnecessary bloodshed was always on the table.

-Our relationship crumbled around the time I turned 19.
+If you spent enough time with him, however, you’d also learned that he was quite sensitive.
+This was the man who when asked by a lawyer in 2015 “How many times have you been arrested?” responded with “I’m not sure,” but who called me in 2013, sobbing, asking me if I really wasn’t going to invite him to my college graduation.I thought I had my dad figured out.
+I thought I had our relationship figured out.
+But when my estranged dad died three months ago, I quickly realized I had nothing figured out.
+I wasn’t prepared for my father’s death and all the sadness it would bring me.Our relationship crumbled around the time I turned 19.
 There was always a naive part of me that hoped it would work itself out, though.
 Now that he’s dead, I know that’s never going to happen, and I now have to be a participant in a new and strange world where I miss the person who ultimately brought the most anxiety and sadness into my life.

 My dad lived many lives.
 He trained as a boxer in his early 20s.
 He worked as a cab driver.
 He was a devoted and adept lieutenant of the Fire Department of New York.
 As a young fireman, he enjoyed beer, cocaine, and marching in the Saint Patrick’s Day Parade in Manhattan.
 In his young adulthood, he was good looking, but did not seem to think much of himself.
 He lived as a son, a best friend, and later a father.

-He loved a good headbutt, which most people can agree is entirely fucking counterproductive and ridiculous.
+Growing up, this was the kind of man I knew.
+He bought Yankee tickets for the man who lived outside of McDonalds on First Avenue.
+He loved breakfast food.
+He threw his kids the best birthday parties.
+When I was a kid, he’d look me in the eye with the seriousness of a craniotomy, and exclaim, “I’D ROB A BANK FOR YOU.”
+And I always knew that he meant it.He loved a good headbutt, which most people can agree is entirely fucking counterproductive and ridiculous.
 He never took the first issue of the New York Post when purchasing the newspaper at local corner stores.
 Same with Canada Dry ginger ales and boxes of Lorna Doones.
 Never the first.
 As kids, he informed my siblings and me that we were not to leave any hat on any bed, as the combination meant “someone was about to die.”
 He never explained how he reached this scientific conclusion.
 To this day, as a 26-year-old woman, if I walk into my apartment and see a hat on any bed, I yell “DO WE WANT SOMEONE TO DIE?”
 You know, as rational people do.

 As a kid, he always intimidated me.
 I was his middle child, and he always treated me like I was a cadet in the John Tamola military school.
 I couldn’t wear nail polish, I couldn’t watch MTV, I was not allowed on St. Mark’s place, and that man put the fear of god into me so as to ensure that I would NEVER say a single curse word.